granolocks/gabekoss.com/content/blog/2014-03-14-serving_static_site_files_with_ruby_1_8.md

 Unfortunately due to a legacy laptop she can only run Ruby 1.8 so I was trying to figure out a good way to serve the files.

+I knew that Sinatra could be still be installed on 1.8 without too much trouble but when i set the nanoc `output/` dir as the Sintra public dir I had to access the pages by manually adding an `index.html` extension.

-They file tree looks something like this.
+The Nanoc generated file tree looks something like this.

 ```
+blog/index.html
 blog/2013/11/be_your_own_boss/index.html
 blog/2013/11/introduction_to_elastic_search/index.html
 ...